jcksttn/Video-game-sales/README.md

 ---
 1. Which of the three seventh generation consoles (Xbox 360, Playstation 3, and Nintendo Wii) had the highest total sales globally.
 2. Visualise the average sales for games in the most popular three genres and to differentiate between NA, EU, and global sales.
 3. Are some genres significantly more likely to perform better or worse in Japan than others?
-If so, which ones?

 ## Data Analysis
 ---